 ~Julie Bedson, Nancy Kinder – Co-chairs, 2013 Financial Women in Texas Conference

-Sonny Melendrez has been the featured speaker or master of ceremonies at over 5,000 events during the past 25 years.
+Sonny Melendrez has been the featured motivational speaker and/or master of ceremonies at over 5,000 events during the past 25 years.

 Question: What is your vision statement?